 Our community explains how they made decisions about the life-changing procedure.

-The nation’s highest court just struck down Roe v.
-Wade, a landmark 1973 ruling that has — until now, at least — protected the legality of abortion.
-Now that it’s been overturned, access to this often life-saving procedure will be drastically limited or become virtually nonexistent for millions of Americans, especially those who live in states where restrictive “trigger laws” will take effect immediately.
+Ever since the nation’s highest court struck down Roe v.
+Wade, the landmark 1973 ruling that protected the legality of abortion, access to this often life-saving procedure is drastically limited or virtually nonexistent for millions of Americans.

 This controversial issue has fueled political battles for decades.
 Recent polling shows 54 percent of Americans believe Roe v.
 Wade should remain intact, but powerful conservative forces are nonetheless marching forward to outlaw reproductive care, even as the jaw-dropping price of giving birth continues to soar.

 After we heard a mix of eye-opening opinions in Katie’s podcast series on this topic, we decided to ask our community about their own experiences after the draft was leaked.
 We received so many moving and thoughtful messages, and below are just a few stories from Wake-Up Call subscribers who wanted to share how their choices about their pregnancies have influenced their lives and those of their loved ones.

 I believe people who oppose abortion have a stereotype picture of the women who get them.
 They don’t want to believe that woman could be their neighbor, family member, grocery clerk, doctor, or, as in my case, their child’s teacher.